thefinalbit/thefinalbit/README.md

 # Hi there, I'm TheFinalBit 👋

-### 💻 Security Researcher & Analyst | Low-Level Enthusiast
+### 💻 Aspiring Security Researcher & Analyst | Low-Level Learner

-I am an analytical problem solver with a deep passion for system virtualization, software troubleshooting, and offensive security.
-I love diving beneath the surface of systems to understand how they work, reverse-engineer challenges, and find elegant solutions to complex digital puzzles.
+I am an enthusiast and a hands-on learner with a deep interest in system virtualization, software troubleshooting, and cybersecurity basics.
+I am currently dedicated to exploring beneath the surface of systems to understand how they work, practicing basic reverse-engineering challenges, and building a solid foundation in digital logic and problem-solving.

 ---